 Blocked hoses – this is another common cause of cooling system failure and an overheated engine.
 If your radiator is working properly, you can’t find any leaks, and you have the right coolant, then most likely you have a blocked hose somewhere in you cooling system.
 Dirt and other debris can find its way into your cooling system.
 When it does it can cause blockages.
 Getting your system flushed and refilled is the best way to fix this problem.

 Hoesly Will Get Your Cooling System Working Right

 Have you noticed any signs that your vehicle has been overheating, lately?
 If you think your engine is getting too hot, then get it checked out right away.
 If you’ve seen the temperature gauge rising on your dashboard, don’t wait to get it serviced.
 If your engine gets too hot it could completely shut down, leaving you with a major expense.
 So make sure you come see us as soon as you can to correct this situation.
 We offer financing to qualified customers, loaner vehicles, and one of the top warranties in the Clark County.
 So come visit Hoesly Eco Automotive.
 You can trust the ASE certified mechanics at Hoesly Eco Automotive with every one of your auto repair needs.
-Just call us at 360-695-5871 or click here to set up an appointment online.
+Just call us or click here to set up an appointment online.

 We are your trusted auto repair shop in Vancouver WA for:

 Nissan auto repair in Vancouver, WA

 Chevy auto repair in Vancouver, WA